berkeleybop/berkeleybop.github.io/best_practice.md

   * Save workspace in order to open a specific view of the project directory
     * `File > Save Workspace As`
     * `File > Open Workspace From File`
+* Debugger
+  * On the left toolbar of VS Code, there is a flask-like icon which on hovering onver with a mouse reads 'Testing'.
+  * Click on the icon > Configure Python Tests > Select one (unittest / pytest) depending on preference.
+  * Note: Before this please make sure the python interpretor is selected for the workspace.
+  * All tests in the project should show up in the space next to the toolbar.
+Clicking the 'Play' icon should ru nall tests.
+Individual tests can also be run separately if needed.

 #### Useful Extensions
 * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)